emmajanedrews/base-template/_drafts/prepare-your-home-for-snowmelt-now-.md

 {% include youtube.html %}

-The snowmelt season has officially begun.
-Prepare yourself by checking these 6 things to keep your house safe.
+<center>The snowmelt season has officially begun.
+Prepare yourself by checking these 6 things to keep your house safe.</center>

+<center>&nbsp;</center>

 Spring is finally here in Alaska and with it comes the melting of the snow.
 Today I will be talking about how to better prepare your house for the snowmelt this spring to avoid future issues.